IO-Aerospace-software-engineering/Astrodynamics/README.md

 ## Use the SDK

-In this example we will create a small program that will compute ISS orbital period from TLE(two lines elements), earth Hill sphere and angle between two vectors.
+In this example we will create a small program to compute maneuvers required to join another spacecraft from earth surface

 1. (Execute this step only with binary installation) Ensure your CMake projet contains at least these parameters :
     ```CMAKE